-If you are looking for an easy dessert idea to add to your repertoire then leave your calorie counter at the door, because these Funnel Cakes are going to be hard to resist.
+If you are looking for an easy dessert idea to add to your repertoire then leave your calorie counter at the door, because these Funnel Cakes are so easy to make, but hard to resist.
 If you are anything like me, you might end up eating 5 of these palm-size funnel cake bites in 0.236 seconds flat, but don’t worry you will still have plenty for everyone else as the recipe makes 30-40.

 Okay, I might be exaggerating little a bit, but I’m not too far off.
 Fried food is my weakness, if it is yours too—you’ve been warned!